-Your foster will be tested and, if necessary, treated for worms before coming to your home.
-If you detect worms in your foster's stool, or your kitten's stomach appears distended, contact appointment@sanantoniopetsalive.org to schedule an appointment with the medical clinic.
+Worms are very common in shelter animals.
+Your foster will have been treated for the most common worms before coming to your home, and the treatment will continue throughout their stay with you.
+If you detect worms in your foster's stool, or your foster's stomach appears distended, contact the medical clinic to decide treatment.
 It is important to note that animals being treated often show dead or dying worms in their stool.
-There is no need to be alarmed.
+There is no need to be alarmed, but please ensure that you are removing all feces from the environment after elimination, as some worms are contagious to people and other pets through fecal/oral contamination.